Jackojc/flukewm/README.md

 > The planned features list is by no means exhaustive, it's just what I have managed to think of right now.

 #### current
-- Focus windows using the mouse.
+- Focus windows using the mouse
-- Adopt orphaned windows by default (allows you to restart flukewm in the case of a crash and not lose any work.)
+- Adopt orphaned windows by default (allows you to restart flukewm in the case of a crash and not lose any work)
 - Window borders
 - Hooks which run every N ms